espebra/vagrant-skel/README.md

 packages are getting installed and other things that can save you some time when starting a new project.

+This repository will always be work in progress.
+Please submit pull requests.

 Usage
 -----